Luckyleck/BlockOut/readme.md

 ## Background

-In the world of minecraft, there is such a game that has been named spleef.
+In the world of minecraft, there is such a game that has been named **'spleef'**.
 Minecraft a game where users are able to interact with and manipulate a 3d 'blocky' world.

 ![minecraft](https://assets.nintendo.com/image/upload/ar_16:9,c_lpad,w_656/b_white/f_auto/q_auto/ncom/software/switch/70010000000964/811461b8d1cacf1f2da791b478dccfe2a55457780364c3d5a95fbfcdd4c3086f)